suchipi/yavascript/meta/generated-docs/yavascript.md

 ## yavascript.ecmaVersion (string property)

 The version of the ecma262 standard supported by the currently-running yavascript binary.

-Will always be in the format "ES" + a year.
-Is never lower than ES2020.
+Currently, this is always "ES2020", but if future versions of yavascript support a newer version of the standard, this will change.
+In that event, this property will always be in the format of "ES" + a year, and will never be lower than ES2020.

 ```ts
 ecmaVersion: string;